bahmutov/bahmutov.github.io/bio.md

 ## short version

-Gleb Bahmutov is JavaScript ninja, image processing expert and software quality fanatic.
+Gleb Bahmutov is a JavaScript ninja, image processing expert, and software quality fanatic.
 During the day Gleb is making the web a better place as VP of Engineering at [Cypress.io](https://www.cypress.io/).
 At night he is fighting software bugs and blogs about it at https://glebbahmutov.com/blog/.